HelloZeroNet/Documentation/docs/site_development/content_json.md

 Every ZeroNet site will have a `content.json` file. ([Example content.json file](https://github.com/HelloZeroNet/ZeroTalk/blob/master/content.json))

-This file will carry, amont other things, a list of all files on your site and a signature created with your private key.
+This file will carry, among other things, a list of all files on your site and a signature created with your private key.
 This is done to avoid file tampering (ie: only you, or people you trust, can update the site content).

 Here is a list of supported keys: